alan-turing-institute/AutisticaCitizenScience/CODE_OF_CONDUCT.md

 * As an overriding general rule, please **be intentional in your actions and humble in your mistakes**.

 All interactions should be professional regardless of platform: either online or in-person.
-See [this explanation of the four social rules](https://www.recurse.com/manual#sub-sec-social-rules) - No feigning surprise, No well-actually's, No back-seat driving, No subtle -isms - for further recommendations for inclusive behaviours.
+See [this explanation of the four social rules](https://www.recurse.com/manual#sub-sec-social-rules) - no feigning surprise, no well-actually's, no back-seat driving, no subtle -isms - for further recommendations for inclusive behaviours.

 ### 2.2 Unacceptable Behaviour